fischerman/docker-ttrss/README.md

 ## Versions

-Check https://hub.docker.com/r/fischerman/docker-ttrss/tags for different version. `latest` will be updated without further notice.
+Check https://hub.docker.com/r/fischerman/docker-ttrss/tags for different versions. `latest` will be updated without further notice.
+TTRSS has no versioning scheme.
+New versions of this container image will be published using git commit hashes.
+If you seek a newer version, feel free to open a PR.

 ## About Tiny Tiny RSS